Subhadipgit25/GDG-workshop-AIML/README.md

 # GDG-workshop-AIML
-This repository is for gdg workshop in AIML
+This repository is for gdg workshop in AIML @Narula institute of technology